swingbit/jira2gitlab/README.md

 - Original labels
 - Original attachments
 - Original worklogs, as comment + `/spend` quick-action
+- Issue references in commits from a linked Bitbucket Server are translated to Gitlab issue references (with some limitations, read instructions in config file)
 - Jira comment syntax translated to markdown, including tables
 - Jira components are translated to labels
 - Jira priority is translated to labels